Nottrex/HexGame_/README.md

 	http://kenney.nl/assets/game-icons

-Music from Jukedeck - create your own at<.
+Music from Jukedeck - create your own at:

 	http://jukedeck.com